vijithassar/d3-textwrap/README.md

     ...
 </script>
 ```
-5) Once you've defined your bounds, simply call the .textwrap() method on a D3 text selection pass them as an argument.
+5) Once you've defined your bounds, simply call the .textwrap() method on a D3 text selection and pass them as an argument.
 ```
 <script>
     d3.select('text#wrapme').textwrap(bounds);